Jason1165/Clyde-Pacman/README.md

 Jason: Prevented ghost from going back into their cage.
 Also modified moving for ghosts so future implementation of specific ghosts can be smoother.

 Ryan: Fixed the cherry.
 It will check how many dots pacman has eaten when not spawned.
 When spawned it will not count the dots.

+##### 06/05/2022

+Ryan: Added to Pinky file to chase pacman.
+Not perfect yet, need to test.